kubernetes/enhancements/keps/sig-node/2172-warn-about-implicitly-insecure-containers/README.md

 startup, so disabling or enabling the gate has no effect until kubelet restarts.
 Editing the config file alone while kubelet keeps running was confirmed to have no effect.
-After restarting kubelet with the gate re-enabled, conditions, events, and metrics resume being generated correctly on the next sync of each pod; nothing needs to be reconciled or backfilled.
+After restarting kubelet with the gate re-enabled, conditions, events, and the metric resume being generated correctly on the next sync of each pod; nothing needs to be reconciled or backfilled.

 ###### Are there any tests for feature enablement/disablement?

 Yes.
-Tests added in `test/e2e_node/pod_conditions_test.go` use `tempSetCurrentKubeletConfig` to toggle the `InsecurePodWarnings` feature gate on for their test context, and cover the pod conditions, event, and metrics with the gate enabled.
+Tests added in `test/e2e_node/pod_conditions_test.go` use `tempSetCurrentKubeletConfig` to toggle the `InsecurePodWarnings` feature gate on for their test context, and cover the pod conditions, event, and metric with the gate enabled.
 Unit tests added in `pkg/kubelet/status`, `pkg/kubelet`, and `pkg/securitycontext` cover the underlying logic with and without the feature.